-Most cdfs cannot be inverted in closed form.
+Most cdfs cannot be inverted in closed form. => inverse trans form nethod not possible.

 The Acceptance-Reject (or "Accept-Reject") samples from a distribution that is similar to f and then adjusts by only accepting a certain proportion of those samples.